[ Home ]

 /etc/init.d/dnsmasq stop

-Use this as /etc/dnsmasq:
+Use this as /etc/dnsmasq.custom:

 domain-needed